Proton Saga (second generation): Proton Saga BLM (2008–2010)

 In June 2009, the Proton Saga 1.6 B-Line was launched.
 It shared the engine found in the Saga taxi variant, but lacked many features, including a driver's airbag.
-One month later, the Proton Saga SE was unveiled.
-Priced between RM43,000 and RM45,500, it was sold as a premium variant with just 2 colour options and a unique body kit, mated to the CamPro 1.3 engine found in the other models.
+One month later, the Proton Saga SE meaning Special Edition was unveiled.
+Priced between RM43,000 and RM45,500, it was sold as a premium variant with just two colour options: Brilliant Red and Solid White.
+And it got a unique body kit, mated to the CamPro 1.3 engine found in the other models.
 On 16 July 2009, Proton unveiled the electric vehicle conversion version called the Saga EV Concept in Universiti Putra Malaysia, Serdang.
 It is powered by a 125 kW (168 hp) DC motor only mated to a 5 speed manual transmission, it had a maximum range of 109 kilometres (68 miles) and could be charged over a standard household outlet.

 On the Christmas eve of 2009, Proton launched the S16 in the Australian market.
 There was no official reason why Proton chose to rename the Saga as the S16 in Australia.
 Nonetheless, the S16 is identical to its Malaysian counterpart, but featured the newer 110 bhp CamPro 1.6 engine instead.
 At the time, it retailed for AUD$11,990, making it the cheapest new car in the Australian market.
 That title has since been passed on to China's Chery J1.
 The launch of the S16 was endorsed by Miss Universe Australia beauty pageant Rachael Finch, Proton's official Australian ambassador for 2009.

-In July 2010, a limited edition model called the Proton Saga 25th Anniversary Edition was unveiled.
+In July 2010, a limited-edition model called the Proton Saga 25th Anniversary Edition was unveiled.
 Priced at RM54,500, it offered leather upholstery, dual airbags and quad power windows along with a custom set of alloy rims and paint job.
 Only 25 examples were made, in-line with Proton's 25 years of automotive history.

 In Indonesia, only the M-Line variant is available, with either the manual or the automatic transmission, with a choice of seven colors: Solid White, Tranquility Black, Chili Red, Granite Grey, Genetic Silver, Mountain Blue, and Zircon Green.
 It comes with a 3-year or 100,000 km warranty.